johnh865/americans4representation/src/site/contact.md

 ## AFR Houston Chapter

-We are looking to grow a Houston-based coalition to help Houstonians take control over Houston, Texas, and American politics.
+We are looking to grow a Houston-based coalition.
+Houstonians, if you want to make a difference, please consider joining our group!